LIANGQINGYUAN/liangqingyuan.github.io/_pages/about.md

 <p></p>
 <h2 style="display:inline"> News </h2>

 - **August, 2025**.
-Several of our papers have been accepted by TOSE and TSE, covering research on code generation, code editing, and code embedding.
+Several of our papers have been accepted by TOSEM and TSE, covering research on code generation, code editing, and code embedding.

 - **July, 2025**.
 Our paper on the grammar-based code representation has been accepted to ACL2025-Finding.